alfredoqt/flutter_openpay/README.md

 #### `FlutterOpenpay.getDeviceSessionId()`

 Will let you generate a unique device session id, which you should use to access resources from the [Openpay API](https://www.openpay.mx/docs/api/).
-This receives two required parameters: the `productionMode` flag and the `merchantId` from Openpay.
+This receives three required parameters: the `productionMode` flag, the `publicApiKey` to specify your Openpay public key, and the `merchantId` from Openpay.
 Returns a `String` with the device session id.

 ## Currently supported features